 Keep an eye out for the turnoff to the right to ascend out of the canyon.
 There seems to be a few false turnoff trails but the actual turnoff is quite obvious when you reach it.
 That large yellow warning sign clearly indicates your ascent out of the canyon.

 There’s not much to say about the climb out of the Bungonia Slot Canyon, other than it’s bloody gruelling.
 Expect an extremely steep climb to get out of the canyon.
 The light brown, almost, red-tinged rocks can be fairly slippery to tread on so watch your footing as you propel yourself upwards.
-To accentuate the workout and get a move on, feel free to speed hike.
-Although you’ll feel like you’re speed hiking at a snail’s pace.

 It’s quite a relief to reach the top.
 On your way up, you’ll continue to have those stellar canyon wall views.
 Of which, there’ll be plenty more on the next hike.
 Yes, after all that effort, there’s still one more hike to go!